bradleythornton/minimal-mistakes/_posts/2017-09-1-port_scanner.md

 ---

 I'm not a programmer by trade and only have limited experience by just hacking and slashing existing code to accommodate my needs for work/pen testing.
 In an attempt at increasing my knowledge in the area, I created a quick and simple port scanner.
-It’s by no means anywhere close to the functionality of nmap but it was a lot of fun making and I learned a lot.
+It’s by no means anywhere close to the functionality of nmap but it was a lot of fun making and I learned a lot during the process.
 I encourage you to create some scripts for anything you plan on doing more than once just for the sheer experience of it.
+Hit up the references at the bottom for further clarification or drop me some comments.

 ## Python Code

 ```python
 #!/usr/bin/env python
 import socket, sys